yeslogic/unicode-joining-type/README.md

 <br>

 Fast lookup of the Unicode Joining Type and Joining Group properties for `char` in Rust using Unicode 13.0 data.
+This crate is no-std compatible.

 Usage
 -----